retyui/i-study/i-study.md

 They work
 They have a car
 I know English well
-They skeak English
+They speak English
 We study at school
-You stady at school
+You study at school

 We work there
 We work
 I live in Moscow
-You hase a house
+You have a house
 They read English books
 I read English books
-They live in Moskow
+They live in Moscow
 We read books
 We play

 They study there
 I understand
-We live in Belarussia
+We live in Belarusian
 I work there
 You play football
 They do it well